-See the pictures on the previous page for the correct Feed Pin to Sprocket engagement.
+See the above pictures for the correct Feed Pin to Sprocket engagement.

 If the Feed Pin to Sprocket engagement is not as shown, operation of the CAUTION: Clamshell may cause serious damage or destroy the Feed Pin and/or the Sprocket.